VFEUVRAY/Bomberman/src/README.md

 # Bomberman Dev Basic doc

+For check type variables, you can use the "bool_t" typedef in the game.h.
+It's a char typedef made for clearer program reading when use for boolean type checks.<br>

 Can output multiple strings on stderr via my_putCharArray function.<br>
 Cast the expression is the following way: (char const *[]){"string1", "string2", "string3", NULL}<br>
 <b>Be sure to add a NULL at the end of the array.</b><br>